Zensei

 I am a why person.
 Once I know how, I need to know why so I can get to the essence of the matter.
 I have been asking why since I first tied on a white belt back in 1970.

 Many things in the martial arts are self-explanatory.
 Some things require time.
 Other things require an explanation from a good Sensei.
 And some things seem completely baffling.
 Over the years, I learned that all questions have answers.
-You just have to figure out where to look.
+You just have to figure out where to look or find the right person to ask.

 Sooner or later, you will get to a why question your Sensei can’t answer.
-Rather than admitting they don’t know, they may say something like “Good question, just keep training and the answer will come to you.”.
+Rather than saying they don’t know, you might be told “Good question, just keep training and the answer will come to you”.
 Or they may offer an explanation that doesn’t stand up to scrutiny.
 Or they may give no answer at all.
 Regardless, you are now on your own..

 To find the answer you must look in the right place.
-Sometimes, the answers to martial arts questions do not lie within the martial arts.
+Often, the answers to martial arts questions do not lie within the martial arts.

-Why?
-Because the martial arts in China, Okinawa and Japan were not practised in isolation.
-They were practised in the context of local cultural and religious norms.
-It is generally accepted that modern Japanese empty hand martial arts originated with the Shaolin Temple (see our Tools of the Trade blog post), so eventually you will have to look there.
+Martial artists in China, Okinawa, and Japan practised their arts within local cultural and religious norms.
+It is generally accepted that modern Japanese empty-hand martial arts originated at the (Buddhist) Shaolin Temple (see our Tools of the Trade blog post).
+Buddhism is also the most practised religion in Japanese society2 so it would be at least familiar to most of the population, even if they actively don’t practice it.

-- Why would Zen Buddhist monks who practice a religion of altruism and love, train to fight?
+- Why would Zen Buddhist monks who practiced a religion of altruism train to fight?

 - What were their outward physical goals and motivations?